 - 1 pint grape tomatoes halved lengthwise

-- 3 to 4 radishes ends trimmed, halved lengthwise and sliced
+- 4 radishes ends trimmed, halved lengthwise and sliced

-- 1 to 2 carrots peeled, halved lengthwise, and sliced
+- 2 carrots peeled, halved lengthwise, and sliced

 - 2 Persian cucumbers or 1 hot house cucumber halved lengthwise and chopped